How to Help Someone Who Has an Eating Disorder

 • Poor wound healing

 Again, these symptoms represent any number of eating disorders.
-Understanding the particular ways your friend or family member may be affected is one of the most important things about finding them the proper type of care.
+Understanding how your friend or family member may be affected is one of the most important things about finding them the proper type of care.

 How to Have a Conversation With Someone Who Has an Eating Disorder

-If you’re concerned someone you care about has an eating disorder, or know for a fact that they do, talking to them about it can be a good way to help them start the process of seeking help.
+If you’re concerned that someone you care about has an eating disorder or know for a fact that they do, talking to them about it can be a good way to help them start the process of seeking help.

 The time you decide to have this conversation can make a difference.
-If you can, find a time in your loved one’s schedule when they won’t be feeling overwhelmed or distracted by anything else.
-(A day where they’re working on a big project or studying for a test, for example, is likely, not ideal.)
+If you can, find a time in your loved one’s schedule where they won’t be feeling overwhelmed or distracted by anything else.
+(For example, a day where they’re working on a big project or studying for a test is likely not ideal.)

 This will help prevent your statements from feeling accusatory or judgmental.
-And in general, it’s a good idea to frame the conversation around the ideas of showing concern and offering support.
+In general, it’s a good idea to frame the conversation around showing concern and offering support.

-It may sound silly, but practicing what you want to say beforehand can have a number of benefits in such a sensitive situation.
+It may sound silly, but practicing what you want to say beforehand can have several benefits in such a sensitive situation.

-It can help ensure you say everything you want to say, in the manner you want to say it, and don’t get potentially derailed by other feelings that may come up during such an emotional conversation.
+It helps ensure you say everything you want to say in the manner you want to say it and don’t get derailed by other feelings that may come up during such an emotional conversation.

-Planning what you want to say ahead of time will also give you time to research the situation, including learning about the particular type of eating disorder your loved one is dealing with, and reading about what it’s like to live with this condition.
-This can help build empathy, and give you a greater sense of understanding going into the conversation.
+Planning what you want to say ahead of time will also give you time to research the situation, including learning about the particular type of eating disorder your loved one is dealing with and reading about what it’s like to live with this condition.
+This can help build empathy and give you greater understanding when going into the conversation.

-Rather, if your purpose is to help someone agree to seek professional help, you should come prepared to discuss options.
+Instead, if your purpose is to help someone agree to seek professional help, you should come prepared to discuss options.
 Do your research beforehand to look at the kinds of therapy or treatment programs that may help.
-You may even want to go so far as looking up specific programs in your area, and investigate whether the person’s insurance will cover their treatment.
+You may even want to look up specific programs in your area and investigate whether the person’s insurance will cover their treatment.

 Regardless, remember that you are having a conversation.
 You can bring up these specific options to show someone that help is available.
 Threatening them with an ultimatum if they do not enter treatment, however, may make the situation worse.